wikimedia/design-codex/packages/codex-docs/docs/design-tokens/definition-and-structure.md

 ![Design tokens when applied in code, here screenshot of primary button variant](../assets/design-tokens-overview/using-tokens-code.png)

-Please find all current design system token category demos in this Design Tokens section of Codex, starting at [Animation](animation.md) and ending at [Z-Index](z-index.md).
+Please find all current design system token category demos in this section of the Codex docs, starting at [Animation](animation.md) and ending at [Z-Index](z-index.md).

 ## 3. Tokens in code
 ### File organization